Socialist Party of America: Collapse of the united front

 The youth and militance of the Great Depression-era is reflected in the cover of this 1935 song book published by the Socialist Party of America-affiliated Rand School Press.

 Things turned out no better for the official Communist Party, devoted as it was to Stalin's regime.
 The February–March 1937 joint plenum of the Central Committee and Central Control Commission of the All-Union Communist Party in Moscow, which green-lighted a massive avalanche of secret police terror known to history as the Great Purge, changed everything.
-Baby steps towards multi-candidate elections and the rule of law in the Soviet Union crumbled instantly as show trials, spy mania, mass arrests and mass executions swept the land.
+Baby steps toward multi-candidate elections and the rule of law in the Soviet Union crumbled instantly as show trials, spy mania, mass arrests and mass executions swept the land.
 The Trotskyist movement in the Soviet Union was particularly targeted, accused of plotting murder of Soviet officials and conducting sabotage and espionage in preparation for a fascist invasion—seemingly insane charges that the Soviet elite genuinely believed.
-Blood flowed like water as alleged Trotskyists and other politically suspect individuals were rounded up, "investigated" and disposed of with a pistol shot in the base of the skull or a 10-year sentence in the gulag.
+Blood flowed like water as alleged Trotskyists and other politically suspect individuals were rounded up, "investigated", and disposed of with a pistol shot in the base of the skull or a 10-year sentence in the gulag.
 Around the world, Stalin's and Trotsky's adherents raged against each other.

 In Spain, the country in which the Lovestoneites invested most of their emotional energy as fervid supporters of the Workers' Party of Marxist Unification (POUM), 1937 marked a similar bloodbath, with the Communist Party of Spain achieving hegemony among the Republican forces and conducting bloody purges of their own at the Soviet secret police's behest.
-Joint action between Communist oppositionists and the unflinching loyalists to Moscow was henceforth impossible.
+Joint action between Communist oppositionists and the loyalists to Moscow was henceforth impossible.

 In 1937, Norman Thomas willingly acceded to a request from the League for Industrial Democracy (LID) to write a pamphlet on "Democracy versus Dictatorship".
-Thomas pulled no punches about the regime in the Soviet Union:
+Thomas pulled no punches about the Soviet regime: